 The Macroeconomic Activity Module (MAM) represents interactions between the U.S. economy and energy markets.
-The rate of growth of the economy, measured by the growth in gross domestic product (GDP), is a key determinant of growth in the demand for energy.
+How fast the economy grows, as measured by either growth in gross domestic product or industrial shipments, is a key determinant of growth in the demand for energy.
 Associated economic factors, such as interest rates and disposable income, strongly influence various elements of the supply and demand for energy.
 At the same time, reactions to energy markets by the aggregate economy, such as a slowdown in economic growth resulting from increasing energy prices, are also reflected in this module.
-A detailed description of the MAM is provided in the EIA publication, Model Documentation Report: Macroeconomic Activity Module (MAM) of the National Energy Modeling System, (2013), (Washington, DC, April 10, 2013).
+A detailed description of the MAM is provided in the EIA publications, Model Documentation Report: Macroeconomic Activity Module (MAM) of the National Energy Modeling System (Washington, DC, May 2014) and Update to Industrial drivers in the AEO2015 as a result of new input-output data (Washington, DC, May 2015).

-The output of the U.S. economy, measured by GDP, is expected to increase by 2.4% between 2012 and 2040 in the Reference case.
+The output of the U.S. economy, measured by GDP, is expected to increase by 2.4% per year between 2013 and 2040 in the Reference case.
 Two key factors help explain the growth in GDP: the growth rate of nonfarm employment and the rate of productivity change associated with employment.
-As Table 2.1 indicates, in the Reference case, real GDP grows by 2.5% from 2015-25 and 2.4% growth for the final fifteen years of the projection.
-Both the high and low macroeconomic growth cases show roughly 0.5 percentage point differences in growth as compared to the Reference case.
-Non-farm employment shows higher growth from 2012-2015 and then returns to its long-run trend growth.
-In the Reference case, nonfarm employment grows by 0.8% from 2012 to 2040 as compared to 1.0% and 0.7% in the High Growth and Low Growth cases, respectively.
-In the Reference case, productivity (measured as output per hour in nonfarm businesses) grows by 1.8% from 2012 to 2040; showing slower growth than the 2.0% growth experienced during the previous 30 years.
+As Table 2.1 indicates, in the Reference case, real GDP grows by 2.6% per year from 2015-25 and 2.3% from 2025-40, the last fifteen years of the forecast.
+Both the high and low macroeconomic growth cases show roughly 0.5-percentage-point differences in growth as compared with the Reference case.
+Non-farm employment shows higher growth from 2013-2015 and then returns to its long-run trend growth of 0.8%.
+In the High and Low Growth cases, nonfarm employment growth differs by 0.2 percentage points compared with the Reference case growth of 0.8% from 2013 to 2040, reaching 1.0% and 0.6% in the High Growth and Low Growth cases, respectively.
+In the Reference case, productivity (measured as output per hour in nonfarm businesses) grows by 2.0% from 2013 to 2040 showing similar growth to that experienced during the previous 30 years.
 Business fixed investment as a share of nominal GDP is expected to grow over the last 10 years of the projection.
-The resulting growth in the capital stock and the technology base of that capital stock helps to sustain productivity growth of 1.8% from 2012 to 2040.
+The resulting growth in the capital stock and the technology base of that capital stock helps to sustain productivity growth of 2.0% from 2013 to 2040.

-The Census Bureau's middle series population projection is used as a basis for population growth in the AEO2014.
-Total population is expected to grow by 0.7% per year between 2012 and 2040, and the share of population over 65 is expected to increase over time.
+The Census Bureau's middle series population projection is used as a basis for population growth in AEO2014.
+Total population is expected to grow by 0.7% per year between 2013 and 2040, and the share of population over 65 is expected to increase over time.
 However, the share of the labor force in the population over 65 is also projected to increase in the projection period.

 To achieve the Reference case's long-run 2.4% economic growth, there is an anticipated steady growth in labor productivity.
 The improvement in labor productivity reflects the positive effects of a growing capital stock as well as technological change over time.
-Nonfarm labor productivity is expected to remain between 1.1 and 1.8% for the remainder of the projection period from 2015 through 2040.
+Nonfarm labor productivity growth is expected to remain between 1.8 and 2.2% throughout of the projection period from 2015 through 2040.